nova-framework/novacms/README.md

 ## License

-The Nova Framework is under the MIT License, you can view the license [here](https://github.com/nova-framework/framework/blob/master/LICENSE.txt).
+The Nova Framework is under the MIT License